icunicn/mobile-programming/README.md

-# Praktikum Modul 6 Widget GridView, ListView, GridView.builder, dan ListView.builder
+# Praktikum Modul 7 Navigation Beetwen Pages Using MaterialPageRoute and Named Route

 A new Flutter project.